Media advocacy group accuses Saudi crown prince, aides of crimes against humanity in Khashoggi death

 The Saudi government conducted a largely secret trial that resulted in the conviction of a group of individuals in the murder, with prison sentences of up to 20 years.
 Both Qahtani and Assiri were exonerated, despite the fact that Saudi prosecutors said they were important in the plot that resulted in Khashoggi’s killing.

-How Germany’s public prosecutor will respond to the filing was not immediately clear.
+How Germany’s public prosecutor will respond to the filing was not immediately clear, but RSF Executive Director Christian Mihr said he was hopeful.

+“If we did not seriously expect that the general prosecutor could pick the complaint up, we would not have filed it,” he said.
+“But in the end time will show.”

 In 2002, the country enshrined the principle of universal jurisdiction into its criminal code, meaning that crimes against humanity, genocide and war crimes could be prosecuted in its courts no matter where those acts took place.
 The idea is to make sure that the most serious crimes — those of concern to the international community as a whole — do not go unpunished.

 Germany’s legislation is considered to be among the most comprehensive of its kind in the world.
 But in the past, prosecutors have sometimes refrained from investigating cases that lack a German connection or have judged foreign officials to be immune from prosecution.